-Applications are reviewed utilizing all required components of the applications: GRE score, GPA, Pre-requisite GPA, Statement of Purpose, CV, References, and Interview.
+Applications are reviewed utilizing all required components of the applications: Graduate Admissions GPA, Prerequisite GPA, Statement of Purpose, CV, References, and Interview.
 Each component is important and contributes to the final cumulative score.

 From whom should I request references?

 We recommend professional references such as current or past instructors, a current or past supervisor or manager, and at minimum one reference is required from a healthcare provider.
 The healthcare provider can be someone who worked with you, or supervised you, during volunteer or work experience.